Darcyddx/darcyddx.github.io/_pages/about.md

 <span style="color:#FF4500;">Research Passion</span>: I am deeply motivated by the question of how we can design AI systems that not only perform well, but also align with human understanding, operate transparently, and remain robust in high-stakes settings.

 With an interdisciplinary background bridging economics and machine learning, I bring a unique analytical perspective to my research, enabling me to approach complex AI problems with both quantitative rigor and structural reasoning.
-I have published multiple first-author papers, including one at Advances in Neural Information Processing Systems **(NeurIPS)**, one at the AAAI Conference on Artificial Intelligence **(AAAI)**, and two in the Companion Proceedings of The Web Conference **(WWW)**, where I received the **Best Paper Award 🏆**.
-Beyond publishing, I contribute actively to the academic community as a reviewer for conferences like *ICLR, AAAI, ICME, and AVSS*, and served as a Workshop Coordinator at WWW 2025.
+I have published multiple first-author papers, including one at Advances in Neural Information Processing Systems **(NeurIPS)**, one at International Conference on Learning Representations **(ICLR)**, one at AAAI Conference on Artificial Intelligence **(AAAI)**, and two in the Companion Proceedings of The Web Conference **(WWW)**, where I received the **Best Paper Award 🏆**.
+Beyond publishing, I contribute actively to the academic community as a reviewer for conferences like *ICML, ICLR, AAAI, ICME, and AVSS*, and served as a Workshop Coordinator at WWW 2025.

 Outside of research, I enjoy basketball, badminton, traveling, and playing guitar.
 These activities keep me curious, creative, and balanced in both work and life.